ericdano/AERIESCanvasGAM/README.md

 <b>weeklysubaccounts.py</b> - Takes 5 users at 5 sites (total of 25 accounts) and generates new passwords randomly for them, update the passwords in Google and Active Directory, and emails out the new passwords to the appropriate people.

-<b>WorkingApp1.py</b> - A prototype app that authenticates with Active Directory and allows the authenticated user to reset AERIES 2FA for users.
+<b>WorkingApp1.py</b> - A prototype app that authenticates with Active Directory and allows the authenticated user to reset AERIES 2FA for users (replaced Aeries2FAResetManual.py).